CamStan/test-docs/unifycr-docs/docs/contribute-ways.rst

 - When updating a pull request, squash multiple commits by performing a `rebase <https://git-scm.com/docs/git-rebase>`_ (squash).
-- For large pull requests, consider structuring your changes as a stack of logically iindependent patches which build on each other.
+- For large pull requests, consider structuring your changes as a stack of logically independent patches which build on each other.
 This makes large changes easier to review and approve which speeds up the merging process.
 - Try to keep pull requests simple.
 Simple code with comments is much easier to review and approve.